 Ways to become an Accounting Technician

-You choose how you want to become an Accounting Technician from two pathways, each designed for different career stages and needs.
+You choose how you want to become an Accounting Technician from different pathways, each designed for different career stages and needs.

 To gain a formal academic qualification, consider our Academic pathway, covering accounting and wider business management.